jdeath/CheckRoyalCaribbeanPrice/README.md

 MacOS Intel download [BrowseRoyalCaribbeanPrice_MacOS_intel](https://github.com/jdeath/CheckRoyalCaribbeanPrice/releases/latest/download/BrowseRoyalCaribbeanPrice_MacOS_intel)  ,
 MacOS arm64/Silicon download [BrowseRoyalCaribbeanPrice_MacOS_arm64](https://github.com/jdeath/CheckRoyalCaribbeanPrice/releases/latest/download/BrowseRoyalCaribbeanPrice_MacOS_arm64)

-Vibe Coded (Claude) Android App [Android APK](https://github.com/jdeath/CheckRoyalCaribbeanPrice/releases/download/3.3.1/BrowseRCPrices.apk) .
+Vibe Coded (Claude) Android (or Fire Tablet) App [Android APK](https://github.com/jdeath/CheckRoyalCaribbeanPrice/releases/download/3.3.1/BrowseRCPrices.apk) .
 This is nice because can search and change sorting on the fly.
-Super cool, wish I had an Android phone.
 Vibe coding just to convert from hand-written python.

 You simply run the script.
 It will prompt you to select the ship and sailing from a menu.
 - `python BrowseRoyalCaribbeanPrice.py` or `BrowseRoyalCaribbeanPrice.exe` or `BrowseRoyalCaribbeanPrice_MacOS`
 -  MacOS users will need to disable the Malware warning as explained in above documentation
 -  iOS / Android users can also run the script as is.
 Download python script and basically follow above iOS/Andriod directions.
--  Android users can also run a vibe-coded native android app: see above
+-  Android or Amazon Fire Tablet users can also run a vibe-coded native android app: see above

 Defaults to system defined currency.
 If you want a different currency, for example DKK:
 - `python BrowseRoyalCaribbeanPrice.py -c DKK` or  `BrowseRoyalCaribbeanPrice.exe -c DKK`